|DCAD Fellow in the Durham Centre for Academic Development (DCAD)|

 |Member of the Durham Law School|

-Katie is a PhD Candidate, Part-time Tutor of Trusts Law and Foundation Fellow.
+Katie is a PhD Candidate and Deputy Director of the Human Rights and Public Law Centre.
 She returned to Durham University, where she graduated with a First-Class degree in Law (LLB), after obtaining a Distinction in International Development Law and Human Rights (LLM) at the University of Warwick.
 Katie was awarded a Durham Law School PhD Studentship and is a previous recipient of the University of Warwick’s Law School LLM Scholarship for Outstanding Students.
+She is a previous Part-Time Tutor in Trusts Law and Foundation Fellow.

 Katie’s primary research interest is in the right to food.
 Her PhD is a continuation of her LLM dissertation, in which she examined the impact of the intersection of class and race upon child food security prior to, and during, the COVID-19 pandemic.
 Katie’s thesis similarly explores the systemic inequalities in access to food in the UK, examining the effect of the state’s austerity measures upon racialised minorities, children, women and people with disabilities.
 She engages with live issues including the commodification of food and the subsequent rise in food banks, particularly amongst the cost of living crisis.
 Her research seeks to investigate the potential utility of introducing a care ethics framework into the right to food to improve the latter’s realisation within the UK and to redress the aforementioned disparities in the current enjoyment of the right.